Configuring for multi-tenancy

 To host multiple applications on the same stack, we need to put each one into its own service.
 This can be done using the

 This however has a problem: all applications share the same public ports (80 and 443).
-This means traffic coming to the stack on port 80 (or 443) will be randomly served by any of the applications each time.
+This means traffic coming to the application on port 80 (or 443) will be randomly served by any of the applications each time.

 To fix this issue we can use the Domain Matching feature.
 Domain Matching allows us to share ports and split the traffic by the URL domain name that the client has requested: